Arakiss/source-shield/README.md

 ## Overview

 Source Shield is a TypeScript-based tool designed to automatically add copyright notices to your source files.
-Utilizing the power and speed of Bun, Source Shield ensures your intellectual property is protected with minimal effort on your part.
+Built exclusively on Bun's native APIs, Source Shield ensures your intellectual property is protected with minimal effort on your part.
 Ideal for developers and organizations looking to safeguard their work, this tool seamlessly integrates into your development workflow, providing peace of mind through automated copyright management.

 ## Features